apache/logging-log4j2/src/site/markdown/security.md

 Other projects like Log4net and Log4cxx are not impacted by this.

 ### History
+**Severity is now Critical**

+The original severity of this CVE was rated as Moderate; since this CVE was published security experts found additional exploits against the Log4j 2.15.0 release, that could lead to information leaks, RCE (remote code execution) and LCE (local code execution) attacks.

+Base CVSS Score changed from 3.7 (AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:N/A:L) to 9.0 (AV:N/AC:H/PR:N/UI:N/S:C/C:H/I:H/A:H).

+The title of this CVE was changed from mentioning Denial of Service attacks to mentioning Remote Code Execution attacks.

+Only Pattern Layouts with a Context Lookup (for example, `$${ctx:loginId}`) are vulnerable to this.
+This page previously incorrectly mentioned that Thread Context Map pattern (`%X`, `%mdc`, or `%MDC`) in the layout would also allow this vulnerability.

+While Log4j 2.15.0 makes a best-effort attempt to restrict JNDI LDAP lookups to localhost by default, there are ways to bypass this and users should not rely on this.

 **Older (discredited) mitigation measures**

 This page previously mentioned other mitigation measures, but we discovered that these measures only limit exposure while leaving some attack vectors open.